puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 *Puppet Enterprise* is a complete configuration management platform, with an optimized set of components proven to work well together.
 It combines Puppet (including a preconfigured production-grade puppet master stack), a web console for analyzing reports and controlling your infrastructure, powerful orchestration features, cloud provisioning tools, and professional support.

 It may seem a lot easier to "just run a command" to effect a change in configuration, or perhaps writing a script that executes a series of commands looks like a more effective way to manage the configuration of a system.
-This is true, as long as you are only concerned about a single change, or changes to a single system.
-The true power of Puppet is that it allows you to describe all the details of the configuration for multiple machines in a composable manner, and allows you to manage the configuration of multiple machines (think hundreds or thousands) without having to write complicated scripts that no one else can understand, or maintaining an inventory of all your systems, and logging in to each system in turn to run the required commands or scripts.
+This is true, as long as you are only concerned about a single change, or changes to a single system (or a few).
+The true power of Puppet is that it allows you to describe all the details of the configuration for multiple machines in a composable manner, and allows you to manage the configuration of multiple machines (think hundreds or thousands) without having to write complicated scripts that are hard to comprehend; or maintaining an inventory of all your systems, and logging in to each system in turn to run the required commands or scripts.
 Puppet automates the process of configuring your systems and keeping them configured exactly as you need them to be.
 But a journey of a thousand miles starts with a step - this Learning VM will get you started by means of examples that help you configure the VM.
-While doing the exercises, imagine the possibilities in being able to do the exact same thing to hundreds, or thousands of systems with no additional effort!
+While doing the exercises, imagine the possibilities in using what you learn to be able to manage hundreds or thousands of systems in an effortless, intuitive manner!

 {% task 1 %}
 Before we dig any deeper, let's check an see what version of Puppet Enterprise we are running on this Learning VM.
 Type the following command:

-	puppet -V	# That's a captial 'V'
+	puppet -V	# That's a capital 'V'

 You will see something like the following: